 That water softener is a permanent fix that will keep your hair looking vibrant and healthy, with no build-up, while saving you money.
 It removes those hard minerals before water even gets to your showerhead so you never have to experience dull, limp hair again.

 It’s easy to be on your way to softer, healthier hair.
-Just take the first step.
-Order a free hard water test strip.
-Once you’ve tested your water and know your hard water number, you’ll be ready to find the best water softening solution for your needs.
+Once you’ve tested your water and know your hard water number, you’ll be ready to find the best Whirlpool water softening solution for your needs.